-"mill supply contract" means a contract or agreement within the meaning of section 130160 of the repealed Act.
+"mill supply contract" means a contract or agreement within the meaning of section 130 of the repealed Act.

-341 Directions about delivery to and acceptance by corporation
+341 Directions about delivery to and acceptance by Queensland Sugar Corporation

-(1) This section applies to a direction given under section 108^{161} of the repealed Act and continued in force under section 320^{162} of this Act.

-(2) The following things are specifically authorised for the competition legislation-

-- (a) the making of determinations by the corporation, and the authorising of its employees, agents and other bodies and persons to give directions, as the corporation thinks fit about- - (i) how sugar vested in the corporation must be kept before it is delivered to the corporation; or - (ii) how sugar vested in the corporation must be delivered to the corporation, including- - (A) when, where and how the sugar is to be delivered; and - (B) delivery of the sugar to places or persons or other action that will be treated as delivery to the corporation; or - (iii) the payment by the manufacturer of sugar of costs associated with its delivery to the corporation; or - (iv) the conditions on which the corporation will accept sugar vested in it under part 7163 of the repealed Act; or - (v) information that must be given to the corporation by any person concerned in the delivery to, and acceptance by, the
+- (1) This section applies to a direction given under section 108 of the repealed Act and continued in force under section 320 of this Act. - (2) The following things are specifically authorised for the competition legislation- - (a) the making of determinations by the Queensland Sugar Corporation (the "corporation"), and the authorising of its employees, agents and other bodies and persons to give directions, as the corporation thinks fit about- - (i) how sugar vested in the corporation must be kept before it is delivered to the corporation; or - (ii) how sugar vested in the corporation must be delivered to the corporation, including- - (A) when, where and how the sugar is to be delivered; and - (B) delivery of the sugar to places or persons or other action that will be treated as delivery to the corporation; or - (iii) the payment by the manufacturer of sugar of costs associated with its delivery to the corporation; or - (iv) the conditions on which the corporation will accept sugar vested in it under part 7 of the repealed Act; or

-160 Sugar Industry Act 1991, section 130 (Mill supply contracts)
+Sugar Industry Act 1991, section 130 (Mill supply contracts)

-161 Sugar Industry Act 1991, section 108 (Delivery to and acceptance by Corporation of sugar)
+Sugar Industry Act 1991, section 108 (Delivery to and acceptance by Corporation of sugar)

-162 Section 320 (Directions about delivery to and acceptance by corporation)
+Section 320 (Directions about delivery to and acceptance by corporation)

-163 Sugar Industry Act 1991, part 7 (Acquisition of sugar)
+Sugar Industry Act 1991, part 7 (Acquisition of sugar)

-corporation of sugar, and the form and way in which the information must be given;

-- (b) anything done under, or because of, the direction by- - (i) the corporation; or - (ii) the person giving the direction; or - (iii) the mill owner to whom the direction is given.

-(3) Subsection (2) applies to the direction only if it is given to a mill owner.

-(4) Also, subsection (2) applies to the direction only to the extent it relates to the delivery of raw sugar to a place or person for giving effect to a contract, arrangement or understanding made or arrived at between the corporation and another person.
+- (v) information that must be given to the corporation by any person concerned in the delivery to, and acceptance by, the corporation of sugar, and the form and way in which the information must be given; - (b) anything done under, or because of, the direction by- - (i) the corporation; or - (ii) the person giving the direction; or - (iii) the mill owner to whom the direction is given. - (3) Subsection (2) applies to the direction only if it is given to a mill owner. - (4) Also, subsection (2) applies to the direction only to the extent it relates to the delivery of raw sugar to a place or person for giving effect to a contract, arrangement or understanding made or arrived at between the corporation and another person.

-342 Minister's directions to corporation
+342 Minister's directions to Queensland Sugar Corporation

-(1) This section applies to a sugar price direction under section $25(1)^{164}$ of the repealed Act and continued in force under section 322^{165} of this Act.

-(2) The entry by the corporation into a contract for the sale of sugar for a price stated in the direction is specifically authorised for the competition legislation.

-"sugar price direction" means a direction given by the Minister to the corporation under section 25(1) of the repealed Act about the pricing of raw sugar for sale to domestic customers.
+- (1) This section applies to a sugar price direction under section $25(1)^{161}$ of the repealed Act and continued in force under section $322^{162}$ of this Act. - (2) The entry by the Queensland Sugar Corporation into a contract for the sale of sugar for a price stated in the direction is specifically authorised for the competition legislation. - (3) In this section- - "sugar price direction" means a direction given by the Minister to the Queensland Sugar Corporation under section 25(1) of the repealed Act about the pricing of raw sugar for sale to domestic customers.

+Sugar Industry Act 1991, section 25 (Minister's directions to Corporation)

+Section 322 (Minister's directions to corporation)